One of these two is the ultimate end we seek in every action - from the most grand of actions to the least significant - e.g. eating and drinking.

 2 Pet 1:3 His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, 4 by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.

-Some may wonder why or how not glorifying God is evil.
-Good question.
-If God is the Creator and sustainer of all good things, to deny this and live contrary to it (as if something other than God is the source of life) is a lie that results in actions with far-reaching and harmful consequences.
-Actions that point to anything as the source other than God.
-Causing harm is the essence of evil.
-For a further discussion, click here.
+If God is the Creator and sustainer of all good things, to deny this by living contrary to it (as if something other than God is the source of life) is a lie that results in actions with far-reaching and harmful consequences; actions that point to anything other than God as the source of true happiness (glory).
+To point people away from God by our seeking things other than God as the Source of life, love, and all things is to misleads them (whether intentionally or not).
+To mislead someone causes them harm.
+Causing others harm is the essence of evil.

-²Some may wonder what is wrong with building our own kingdom?
 Stated simply, we were created for much greater, more meaningful things.
 Building our own kingdom does not fit who we are (we only think it is because outside of God this is all we know and the best we can do).
-Though we are created to build kingdoms - grand ones at that - but not exclusively for ourselves but for the King of kings.
+We are created to build kingdoms - grand ones at that - but not exclusively for ourselves but for the King of kings.
 We are creatures in the image of God designed to participate in Him.
 In doing so we find our greatest sense of meaning, purpose, and joy.

 But we must choose this.
 God does not force us to pursue Him, He lets us choose.

 Nevertheless enjoying Him above everything else is what we are designed for and where we find our greatest joy, meaning, and purpose.
-We are still a major part of the equation, just not the focus of it.
+We are still a major part of the equation, but not the focus of it.

 ³They may be opposite but they are not separate.
 They are connected.
 How?
 When we glorify God we experience our greatest glory.
 But we do not honor-glorify God for this reason - i.e. our glory is not our focus but the result of focusing on God.
 We do so simply because God is all glorious and deserves all praise and all our praise.
-It is when we discover him as all glorious, we experience our greatest glory i.e. when we humble ourselves we are exalted...to live we must die...to find our life we must lose it... etc (This is a reoccurring theme throughout scripture, sometimes referred to as the upside-down kingdom).
-Experiencing our greatest glory (worth) is the fruit of recognizing God's infinite worth (glory).
-To see His glory, we must first die to efforts to try to obtain it independent of Him.
-Obtaining our own glory independent of God's not only doesn't work, it is in opposition to God as well as to us.
+It is when we discover him as all glorious that we experience our greatest glory i.e. when we humble ourselves we are exalted...to find our life we must lose it...to live we must die etc. (This is a reoccurring theme throughout scripture, - and the essence of Christ's main teachings - sometimes referred to as the upside-down kingdom).⁵Seeking glory illegitimately is wrong for two reasons.

 No comments: